Skip to main content

 4. Scroll down to the Identity Verification section

-• Off: Applicant can submit their application and complete the the verification later
+• Off: Applicant can submit their application and complete the verification later

 • On: Applicant cannot submit their application until verification is compete and in verified status.